Kelowna Snowshoeing Guide: Where to Go & What to Know

 Communication

-To stay even safer, consider using the location-sharing feature on apps like AllTrails or Strava.
+To stay even safer, consider using the location-sharing feature on apps like AllTrails, Strava, or Life360.
 These let your friends track your progress in real-time, but they will drain your phone battery faster.
 That’s why a fully charged phone and a portable power bank are essential.

 Dress for the Cold

-Layers, layers, layers—this is the golden rule for staying warm and comfortable while snowshoeing in Kelowna.
+Layers, layers, layers; that’s the golden rule for staying warm and comfortable while snowshoeing in Kelowna.
 The right layers can mean the difference between a fun adventure and a freezing trek you wish you could cut short.

 Start with a moisture-wicking base layer to keep sweat off your skin (yes, you’ll sweat even in winter!).
 Add a warm, insulating middle layer to trap heat and top it off with a waterproof shell and down jacket to keep the snow and wind at bay.